Review: THE UNSEEN, a Gritty-Indie Take on the Invisible Man

 This kind of grim exercise in Canadiana should be familiar to both French and English Canucks, as these kinds of small town horror stories are a staple in the country, from Claude Jutra's Mon Oncle Antoine to Peter Pearson's Paperback Hero to Ed Gass-Donnelly's Small Town Murder Songs.
 The difference here is that the director is an experienced special effects technician, whose day job is to make blockbuster Hollywood superheroes like Deadpool, Watchmen and The X-Men look convincing in the multiplex.

-Redknapp's realization of a man slowly, painfully turning invisible is a masterful bit of craft, the process involves exposed organs, bones and disappearing skin.
+Redknap's realization of a man slowly, painfully turning invisible is a masterful bit of craft, the process involves exposed organs, bones and disappearing skin.
 And yet the thing that elevates The Unseen, is the almost masochistic level of restraint in using his tool box of make-up and CGI effects.
 But the veracity of capturing the rhythms, poverty and stress of small town living make the movie pulse with verisimilitude: A petty drug deal in front of a frosty rundown shipyard, a drunk screaming gossip and in response to a simple empathic question.

 Even simple touches like Adan Young's fingers wrapped in white hockey tape (to hide their absence) and his neck in a dirty red bandana are compelling in and of itself, confirming that minimalism was the better choice when one can do anything visually, even on a tiny indie budget if you have the know how and tools.
 The question remains is whether or not this hushed take on the genre can find enough brave souls willing to try a different and raw take on an concept often represented by cheap sight gags.